 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-Thank you to everyone who took part in North Tyneside’s biggest-ever community conversation.
-Your feedback is shaping the future of our Borough.
+A huge thank you to everyone who took part in North Tyneside’s biggest-ever community conversation.
+Your ideas, experiences, and feedback are helping to shape the future of our borough and set priorities for the years ahead.

 Our beautiful coast and beaches